meowser/pyairbnb/README.md

 python setup.py install
 ```

-## Example usage
+## Retriving Data

+Before retriving data you can optionally login to Airbnb using your username and password, However for simple querying of listing and user information this is unnecessary.

-### Login
+Login example:

-You can optionally login to airbnb using the authorizer module.
-For public endpoints you do
-not have to login.

 ```python
 from pyairbnb.authorizer import Auth